RaphaelNdonga/Loan-Management-System/client-test-report.md

 select the fill in and click `Add Payment` twice

 ### Issue 16
 Deleting payment from /payments page does not work correctly.
-On the backend, it calls DELETE /loans with loan id instead of DELETE /payment with payment id
+On the backend, it calls DELETE /loans with loan id instead of DELETE /payment with payment id.
+Connected to: `FTC-013`

 steps to reproduce:
 visit /payments,